joe-scotto/scottokeebs/ScottoNum/README.md

 # Pins

-This board is direct wired meaning each key goes directly to a pin and then they all share ground, for more info see [info.json](QMK/info.json).
+This board is direct wired meaning each key goes directly to a pin and then they all share ground, for more info see [scottonum.overlay](ZMK/config/boards/shields/scottonum/scottonum.overlay).

--   Pins -

 # Case